mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

     :prompts: (redenv) $

-    python -m pip install -U pip setuptools wheel python -m pip install -U "Red-DiscordBot[postgres]"
+    python -m pip install -U pip setuptools wheel python -m pip install -U "Edu-DiscordBot[postgres]"

 .. note::

-    These commands are also used for updating Red
+    These commands are also used for updating Edu

 --------------------------
-Setting Up and Running Red
+Setting Up and Running Edu
 --------------------------

 After installation, set up your instance with the following command: